How to Shop for Car Insurance and Get the Best Deal on Your Policy

 However, adding this type of coverage to your policy can save you a lot of money if you’re involved in a car crash with someone who doesn’t have insurance.

-If you don’t have this coverage and something were to happen at the fault of an uninsured or underinsured driver, you could end up paying for some or all the damage yourself because your insurer wouldn’t have another insurance company to recover money from.
+If you don’t have this coverage and something were to happen at the fault of an uninsured or underinsured driver, you could end up paying for some or all the damage yourself because your insurance provider wouldn’t have another insurance company to recover money from.

 Personal Injury Protection (PIP) Insurance